pachuco/Buttler/README.md

 > In this repo, precompiled binaries are provided.

-> Feel free to build them yourself if you want don't want to use them.
+> Feel free to build them yourself if you don't want to use them.

 * enet		[v0.0]
 * libcthread	[v0.0]